Python preview package for local tool-call checks

 Frequently asked questions

-How do I install the Python SDK?
+How do I install the Python preview package?

 Does it work with async frameworks like FastAPI?